Mjz86/C_colon/mcc.md

 - `viewstate`:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is stable but not volatile qualified, no modifications to these values are allowed. an `viewstate`  expression must be composed of only other `viewstate`  expressions.
+a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is stabilized but not volatile qualified, no modifications to these values are allowed. an `viewstate`  expression must be composed of only other `viewstate`  expressions OR must be casted via `unsafe(as-viewstate)` ..

 - stateless:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stable but not volatile qualified, and is `viewstate`.
+a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stabilized but not volatile qualified, and is `viewstate`.

-an `stateless`  expression must be composed of only other `stateless`  expressions.
+an `stateless`  expression must be composed of only other `stateless`  expressions OR must be casted via `unsafe(as-stateless)` ..

 - independent: